sebastian-sl/Basics/01 DATA SCIENCE/VISUALIZATION/readme.md

 # Data Visualization

 There are multiple visualization libararies which each have their advantages and disadvantages.
-I will describe the three, at least in my opinion, most useful visualization libraries.
-It's never a bad idea to at least learn the basics of each one, because some work better for certain charts (for example heatmaps) while other work better for other chart types.
+I will only describe the two, for me most used visualization librarires (plotly and seaborn).
+There are quite more, for example matplotlib/ggplot/bokeh, but i think its best to get used to one or maybe two and learn the details of these ones instead of trying to learn all.

 <br>